manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

    ``query_log`` will need to have been activated in ``sphinx.conf``) to provide more detailed information on a per-query basis as to the input/output operations carried out in the course of that query, with a slight performance hit and of course bigger logs.
+The IO statistics don't include information about IO operations for attributes,as these are loaded with mmap().
    Further details are available under the `query log format <README>` section.
 You might start ``searchd`` thus: